Siemsie69/Siemsie69/README.md

 <p>
   When I’m not coding, I’m often out with my camera.
 I enjoy photographing landscapes, animals, and cars.
   What started as a curiosity has grown into a serious hobby — now shooting mostly with my Canon EOS 60D.
   Photography helps me slow down and appreciate the world around me.
+I have a new Nikon Z6 II
 </p>

 ---